Effective Date: April 15, 2015

 2.1.3 SPECIAL RELATIONSHIPS.

-220.127.116.11 The Administrator appoints the Agency Chief Operating Officer (COO), Performance Improvement Officer (PIO), and the Chief Acquisition Officer (CAO) to ensure the Agency's mission is achieved through management of activities in accordance with respective laws including the 2010 GPRA Modernization Act.
+18.104.22.168 The Administrator appoints the Agency Chief Operating Officer (COO), Performance Improvement Officer (PIO), and the Chief Acquisition Officer (CAO) to ensure the Agency's mission is achieved through management of activities in accordance with respective laws including the 2010 GPRA Modernization Act.
 The COO and PIO are responsible for activities as designated by OMB Circular No. A-11.
 The CAO is responsible for activities as designated by 41 U.S.C § 1702(b).
 The GPRA Modernization Act requires all agency heads to designate a COO.
 Agency heads in consultation with the COO will designate a senior executive as the Agency PIO.
 The PIO must report directly to the COO or Agency head.
-The Administrator has currently appointed the Associate Administrator to serve as the Agency COO and the Chief Financial Officer to serve as both the PIO and CAO.
+The Administrator has currently appointed the Deputy Administrator to serve as the CAO, the Associate Administrator to serve as the Agency COO and the Chief Financial Officer to serve as the PIO.

-18.104.22.168 The Deputy Administrator is the alternate Chair for the Executive Council and Senior Management Council and chairs the Partnership Council.
+22.214.171.124 The Deputy Administrator is the alternate Chair for the Executive Council and Senior Management Council.

-2.1.4 IMMEDIATE LINE OF SUCCESSION.
-In the following order: Deputy Administrator; Associate Administrator; and Deputy Associate Administrator.
+2.1.4 LINE OF SUCCESSION.
+In the following order: Deputy Administrator; Associate Administrator; and Chief of Staff.
 The process for designating an Acting Administrator is set forth at 5 U.S.C.
 3345 et. seq.

 2.1.5 DELEGATION AND REDELEGATION.
 Except as may be specified in laws, regulations, or directives, OICs and Center Directors have full authority to carry out the responsibilities of their offices, and they may redelegate this authority as deemed appropriate.